AvaPL/avapl.github.io/_posts/2025-03-31-why-you-dont-need-refined-types-in-production.md

 works as expected.
 It's another proof that runtime validation is intrinsic.

 I could further describe forward compatibility or transitive compatibilities, but I think the point is clear.
-Other types fall into the same category, in which we are required to remember about the types we used in the past.
+Other kinds of compatibility fall into the same category, in which we are required to remember about the types we used in the past.

 ### Compatibility with libraries